 We had limited music.
 This was the only downfall of the Greatest Road Trip Ever.
 We had one iPod at the time, but the battery never lasted as long as our day drives, so we often resorted to the sole Bob Marley tape we’d purchased at a flea market somewhere.
 I cannot tell you how many times we listened to “Soul Shakedown Party,” over and over and over again.
 At night we’d scramble around camping grounds looking for a kind RV owner who’d let us charge our gear.

 In a land of blistering sun and thirsty, swarming black flies that wished to invade every orifice of our faces, Betsy was our safe haven.
 We had to wear bush hats every time we stepped outside, the flies were so bad.
 But inside the car, with the windows (hand) rolled down, we were untouchable.

 We lived on pb&j sandwiches, bean- and pasta-based camp dinners, Arnott’s pizza-flavored Shapes crackers—splurging on the occasional meat-and-potatoes pub meal and cold beer at night—but we were filthy rich.
 Rich and exhilarated by the wide-open road ahead.
 In the dead center of the country, we watched the descending sun set Uluru on fire, sipping Barossa Valley port from plastic cups, and vowed to keep going.

 Kata Tjuta, a.k.a. the Olgas, in the Australian Outback

-She was the only vehicle we’ve ever owned.
-But more than that, she was the car that led us around Australia, to new people, new places, and new experiences, back when we were two kids in their mid-twenties who quit their jobs for the love of travel.
+She was the only vehicle we ever owned (until we had our second child in NYC).
+But more than that, she was the car that led us around Australia, to new people, new places, and new experiences, back when we were two kids in their twenties who quit their jobs for the love of travel.
 In our few months together she gave us a taste of freedom so intoxicating it literally changed our lives.

 RIP, Betsy.
 You were a real beaut.